-(JAPAN'S WAR against CHINA and the SOVIET UNION -- continued)
+(JAPAN'S WAR against CHINA and the SOVIET UNION – continued)

 JAPAN'S WAR against CHINA and the SOVIET UNION (4 of 4)

-Japan continued trying to convince Chiang to make a settlement.
+Japan continued trying to convince Chiang Kai-shek to make a settlement.
 And in January 1938, frustrated by Chiang's lack of cooperation, Prime Minister Konoe made it clear that Japan would no longer try to deal with Chiang and his government.
 On January 16, Japan withdrew recognition from Chiang's government and announced a policy of annihilating his regime.

 One supporter of the New Order was the upcoming General Hideki Tojo, former commander of the Kwantung army and now an army minister.
 General Tojo saw the New Order as a cooperation between the Chinese and Japanese, with China contributing its raw materials and Japan contributing capital, skills in technology and administration "for the mutual benefit of both countries."
-This would be his explanation to the United States military authorities after the war.

 In July 1939, the Japanese fought Soviet forces along the Manchurian-Soviet border.
 The world took little notice of how well the Soviet forces performed.
-The Japanese lost 50,000 dead and wounded -- five times greater than Soviet losses.
-Hirohito was furious with the army, not so much for losing but for having initiated the fighting.
+The Japanese lost 50,000 dead and wounded – five times greater than Soviet losses.
+Hirohito was furious with the army not so much for losing but for having initiated the fighting.
 Japan's Kwantung army was planning a new offensive against the Soviet Union when Hirohito sent an order that the battle was to stop.
 Hirohito told his war minister to sack the commander of the Kwantung army.
 Then he returned to his passivity toward the military, in tune with the popular view that the military was heroically pursuing the interests of the nation.

 Hirohito and the Making of Modern Japan, chapters 9 and 10, by Herbert P. Bix, 2000.